 Despite their different functions, these cameras have some important similarities.
 After all, they’re both made by Ring, so they share a number of basic components.
 To start with, they have similar recording components.
 No surprise, then, that both offer the same basic video quality you’ll find in all Ring cameras (read our full roundup of Ring Cameras and pricing if you want to know more).

-Both cameras feature two-way communication.
-Through the Ring app, both provide real-time alerts and live views of your property.
+Through the Ring app, both cameras provide real-time alerts and live views of your property.
+Both feature two-way communication, which means you can talk with anyone outside or make it seem like you’re home even when you’re not.
 For a nominal fee, both allow you to store video in the cloud for later playback.
-Both are available in multiple power options.
+Both are available with different power options, including plug-in, battery, and even wireless.
 And finally, both come in either “Plus” or “Pro” models.
+Plus means you get HD resolution in virtually any weather, along with customizable motion zones to help cut down on false alarms.
+The Pro version of these cameras adds 3D motion detection and color night vision.

 Ring Spotlight vs Ring Floodlight: Differences